SixArm/unix-shell-script-kit/README.md

 ### trim

-trim: remove any space characters at the text's start or finish.
+Remove any space characters at the text's start or finish.

 ```sh
 trim "  foo  "